Stellar (payment network): Overview

+Servers run a software implementation of the protocol, and use the Internet to connect to and communicate with other Stellar servers.
+Each server stores a ledger of all the accounts in the network.
+3 nodes are operated by the Stellar Development Foundation, in conjunction with 22 other organizations, providing for a total of 77 validator nodes.
+Transactions among accounts occur not through mining but rather through a consensus process among accounts in a quorum slice.

 History

 In 2014, Jed McCaleb, founder of Mt.
 Gox and co-founder of Ripple, launched the network system Stellar with former lawyer Joyce Kim.
 Before the official launch, McCaleb formed a website called "Secret Bitcoin Project" seeking alpha testers.
 The nonprofit Stellar Development Foundation was created in collaboration with Stripe CEO Patrick Collison and the project officially launched that July.
 Stellar received $3 million in seed funding from Stripe.
 Stellar was released as a decentralized payment network and protocol with a native currency, stellar.
 At its launch, the network had 100 billion stellars.
 25 percent of those would be given to other non-profits working toward financial inclusion.
 Stripe received 2 percent or 2 billion of the initial stellar in return for its seed investment.
 The cryptocurrency, originally known as stellar, was later called Lumens or XLM.
 In August 2014, Mercado Bitcoin, the first Brazilian bitcoin exchange, announced it would be using the Stellar network.
 By January 2015, Stellar had approximately 3 million registered user accounts on its platform and its market cap was almost $15 million.

 The Stellar Development Foundation released an upgraded protocol with a new consensus algorithm in April 2015 which went live in November 2015.
 The new algorithm used SCP, a cryptocurrency protocol created by Stanford professor David Mazières.

-Lightyear.io, a for-profit entity of Stellar, launched in May 2017 as the commercial arm of the company.
+Lightyear.io, a for-profit entity of Stellar, was launched in May 2017 as the commercial arm of the company.
 In September 2017, Stellar announced a benefits program, part of its Stellar Partnership Grant Program, which would award partners up to $2 million worth of Lumens for project development.
 In September 2018, Lightyear Corporation acquired Chain, Inc and the combined company was named Interstellar.

-In 2021, Franklin Templeton launched the first “tokenised” US mutual fund using Stellar.
+In 2021, Franklin Templeton launched the first tokenised US mutual fund using Stellar.